 Storsjögymnasiet, Östersund

-Upper secondary school in Östersund , Jämtlands län
+Upper secondary school in Östersund, Jämtlands län · Reprendo AB

 Storsjögymnasiet, Östersund is an upper secondary school in Östersund, Jämtlands län.
-The school has 170 pupils and 12.2 pupils per teacher.
+The school has 200 pupils and 11.7 pupils per teacher.
 The diploma rate (share with diploma within 3 years) is 69.6%.
-72% of teachers are qualified.
-Provider: Honesta Skolutveckling AB (group: Reprendo AB).
+69% of teachers are qualified.
+Provider The organisation that runs the school — a municipality, foundation or limited company.Read more in glossary → : Honesta Skolutveckling AB ( group A group of companies with a common parent company that runs independent schools.Read more in glossary → : Reprendo AB).

 Warning signals